 The next day I wandered down the stony beach that dropped steeply into the clear blue sea.
 The stones were hot - way too hot for the too-soft soles of my feet so I disappeared off to a local shop in search of a pair of cheap snorkeling shoes.
 When I returned, Osvaldo pointed out the largest yacht I've ever seen, berthed out on the horizon.
 Apparently Flavio Briatore is married to someone from Condofuri and he was in town.

-Osvaldo had a large blue chair with JOB written on the back and big fat plastic yellow tyres that meant we could roll him directly into the sea where he'd float in comfort.
-When it was time to go, the big guy from the little house next door would put Osvaldo back on his chair and pull him all the way back up the steep slope of the beach.
+Osvaldo had a large blue chair with JOB written on the back and its big fat plastic yellow tyres meant we could roll him directly into the sea where he'd float in comfort.
+When it was time to go, the big guy from the little house next door would put Osvaldo back on his chair and pull him all the way up the steep slope of the beach.
 It looked so effortless that I knew I could do it too.
 For sure I could.
 Couldn't I?
 Unfortunately, no...
 One step up the slope, two steps back down again.
-Osvaldo laughed and Loredana helped me out.
+Osvaldo laughed.
+And Loredana helped me out.

 On our penultimate evening - a very, very special evening - Marco Brambilla and his wife Sylvia arrived from Milan.
 Dinner was at a local restaurant called Bergamot - 80% of the world's Bergamot is grown in Calabria - and we enjoyed trippa (tripe) and capra (goat), sitting in the open with bergamot perfuming the air.
 Across the courtyard was a 19-strong group of partying locals.
 A man sang along to a computer generated soundtrack (and an echo on his mike) while the rest of them danced, including a rotund 60-something woman whose light blue, crisscross-strapped dress hugged her large stomach so tightly that her belly button was outlined for all to see.
 She danced with everybody - including a chair - and laughed freely.